Krishnaprasad15/DSA-Resources-2023/README.md

 #### 1. Choose Your Language : Select a programming language that aligns with your goals and preferences.
 Python, Java, C++, and JavaScript are popular choices due to their versatility and extensive DSA resources.
 But I prefer you to go with C++ / Java.
 #### 2. Build a Strong Foundation : Solidify your understanding of the language by working on small problems. solve basic coding exercises, and explore STL(Standard template library) for C++ and Collections for Java.
 #### 3. Dive into DSA : Once you're comfortable with the programming language, venture into the realm of Data Structures and Algorithms.
 Begin with fundamental data structures like arrays, linked lists, stacks, and queues.
 #### 4. Practice, Practice, Practice : The key to mastering DSA is consistent practice.
-Leverage online platforms like LeetCode, HackerRank, and Codeforces to access a wide range of problems.
+Leverage online platforms like LeetCode, CodeChef, and Codeforces to access a wide range of problems.

 <hr/>